 Stock photos sometimes get a bad wrap for being cheesy, outdated, and irrelevant.
 Luckily, many new stock photo resources offer beautiful, high-quality images that email marketers can actually get excited about using in email.

 But it’s still important to use these images properly.
 There’s an art to finding, editing, and incorporating photos in email.
-Make the process of choosing stock images even easier by searching for free photos directly in the BEE editor.
+Make the process of choosing stock images even easier by searching for free photos directly in our visual email builder.

 Today, we’ll give you our top tips for using stock photos in email, along with a tutorial on how to use the photo search tool directly from the BEE editor.